Baseball Brains is a group of players, coaches, and athletic trainers who help others in our field become more

 In the early days of baseball, pitchers found very unusual ways to gain an advantage.
 One of the more popular ways was to add spit to the ball!
 This would result in a more slippery ball and unpredictable movement for both the hitter and the pitcher.

-In the 1920s baseball introduced a rule that made it illegal for pitchers to spit on the ball.
-They also made it illegal to wipe sweat or any other substance onto the ball while they're pitching.
+In the 1920s, baseball introduced a rule that made it illegal for pitchers to spit on the ball.
+They also made it illegal to wipe sweat or any other substance onto the ball while they were pitching.

 In fact, today, it is considered illegal for a pitcher to wipe his face with his hand and then directly grab the ball.
 He first must wipe his hand off on the outside of his uniform, and then grip the baseball.

 Pitchers today are still getting in trouble for adding substance to the ball, though modern pitchers are after a bit of a different advantage.
 They often put pine tar (a sticky substance used to add grip to the bat) on the ball, so they can grip the ball and make it move better.

-Pitchers will do anything it seems to get an upper hand, as if hitting isn't hard enough!
+Pitchers will do anything it seems to get the upper hand, as if hitting isn't hard enough!

 2. The Infield Fly Rule Means You're Out Before They Catch It